Raspberries and Kohlrabi

 • This is a quick and easy main course that is full of flavor and perfect for busy weeknights.

-• Pineapple teriyaki meatballs use common everyday ingredients.
+• Chicken Teriyaki Pineapple Meatballs use common everyday ingredients.

 • Because they are baked instead of fried, these meatballs are healthier than traditional pan-fried meatballs.

-• Easy make-ahead recipe.
+• This is an easy make-ahead recipe.
 Just assemble all of the ingredients and store them in the refrigerator and reheat them when you are ready to eat.

 Chicken pineapple meatball ingredients on a dark background.